+We are delighted to have the same team expertly led by Jan Procter-King from Etal Training, to deliver the training.
 The day will give you insight into the skills of motivational interviewing for use in everyday practice which will be useful during the 2 to 10 minutes you have with someone in clinic to help them make changes.
 It could be weight loss/gain, physical activity or even just taking their mediation.

 Course duration 1 day